saltukalakus/auth0-show-rules-on-clients/README.md

 5. Finally, click on `install`

 ## Features (I may move to TODO some of them.
 They are target now)
-* Rules view lists clients for each rule.
+* View clients for each rule.
-* Clients view lists rules for each client.
+* View rules for each client.
-* Clickable rules & clients details in each view mode.
+* Clickable rule & client details in each view mode.
-* Filter, search based on rules and clients.
+* Filter, search rules and clients.
-* Export rule-client table as CSV file.
+* Export rules-clients table as a CSV file.
-* Covers a lot of possible whitelist rules with tests.
-Please check "Supported List of Valid Whitelists" section below.

 ## How It Works
 In [Auth0](https://auth0.com) dashboard, enabled rules are applied on every client by default.
 However, it is quite